sysucg2019/sysucg2019.github.io/index.md

 ---

 ## Announcements
+- [2019.11.12] Slides of Lecture10~11 were uploaded on page [Schedule](https://sysucg2019.github.io/schedule)

+- [2019.11.12] Slides of Lecture9 were upgraded to a newer version on page [Schedule](https://sysucg2019.github.io/schedule)

 - [2019.10.20] Slides of Lecture9 were uploaded on page [Schedule](https://sysucg2019.github.io/schedule).

 - [2019.10.13] Document of [Assignment1](https://github.com/sysucg2019/sysucg2019.github.io/raw/master/Assignment1.pdf) was uploaded on page [Assignment](https://sysucg2019.github.io/assignment).